-The Board of Directors (Board) has devised systems, policies, and procedures / frameworks, which are currently operational within the Company for ensuring the orderly and efficient conduct of its business, which includes adherence to Company's policies, safeguarding assets of the Company, prevention and detection of frauds and errors, accuracy and completeness of the accounting records and timely preparation of reliable financial information.
-In line with best practices, the Audit Committee and the Board reviews these internal control systems to ensure they remain effective and are achieving their intended purpose.
-Where weaknesses, if any, are identified because of the reviews, new procedures are put in place to strengthen controls.
-These controls are in turn reviewed at regular intervals.
+The Board of Directors confirm that all the systems, policies, procedures and frameworks, which are currently operational within the Company are adequate for ensuring the orderly and efficient conduct of its business and adherence to the laws.
+They are in line with the best practices to the extent applicable to the company.
+The Audit Committee and the Board reviews internal control systems to ensure they remain effective and are achieving their intended purpose.
+Weaknesses, if any, are identified and new procedures are put in place to strengthen controls.